Suleiman II of the Ottoman Empire: Family

 Suleiman II elevated six known concubines to the rank of consort, with the title of Kadin, used for the first time as a title rather than a rank.

-He gave them various jewels and precious objects that belonged to Muazzez Sultan, one of her father's Haseki Sultan.
+He gave them various jewels and precious objects that belonged to Muazzez Sultan, one of her father's Haseki Sultans.
 These gifts were requisitioned when Ahmed II, son of Muazzez, succeeded Suleiman II on the throne.

 The known consorts of Suleiman II were: